wangziqi2013/wangziqi2013.github.io/_posts/2020-05-31-a-robust-main-mem-compression-scheme.markdown

 To solve the first challenge, the paper observes that in some cases, a number of cache lines are just filled with zeros, which makes them a perfect candidate for highly efficient compression.
 Besides, frequent pattern compression (FPC) also works pretty well on most of the workloads.
 Compared with more complicated, directory-based schemes, using a variant of FPC optimized for zero-compression has the following benefits.
+First, these algorithms are easier to implement on hardware, and they only incur a few extra cycles on the critical path for decompression.
+Second, zero is a special values whose usage is ubiquitous, e.g. for initialization, sparse matrix, representing NULL pointers, etc. Optimizing for zero can achieve a reasonable compression ratio even compared with more complicated algorithms.
+In fact, the paper suggests that 50% compression ratio is achievable with the simple variation of FPC.